 Give Credit Where It’s Due

-The MLA format, created by the Modern Language Association, is common in English and the humanities.
+The APA Style, created by the American Psychological Association, is common in the social sciences.

 Find the handbook at the library or explore the linked websites to learn how to use this style.